MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-updates-to-office-365-proplus-with-system-center-configuration-manager.md

 ### Method 1: Use client policy in Configuration Manager to enable updates from the CDN

 - In the Configuration Manager console, click **Administration** > **Overview** > **Client Settings**.
 - Open the appropriate device settings to enable the client agent.
-For more information about default and custom client settings, see [How to configure client settings in System Center Configuration Manager](https://docs.microsoft.com/en-us/sccm/core/clients/deploy/configure-client-settings).
+For more information about default and custom client settings, see [How to configure client settings in Microsoft Endpoint Configuration Manager](https://docs.microsoft.com/en-us/sccm/core/clients/deploy/configure-client-settings).
 - Click **Software Updates** and select **No** for the **Enable management of the Office 365 Client Agent setting**.

 For more information, see [client policy](https://docs.microsoft.com/en-us/sccm/core/clients/deploy/about-client-settings).